vibhavagarwal5/NarrativeArc/SemanticCoherenceNovelty/readme.md

 ------------------------------------------------------
 Included cluster_schema.sql file inside resources folder in order to create database.
 For ranking the resources, need to use Order By clause in sql query.
 ------------------------------------------------------

+Note:

+**The file generate_collection_SVM_LSTM_Science.ipynb is used to generate the collections.
+It is place here as it is accessing the Java code on backend.**

+**To run `generate_collection_SVM_LSTM_Science.ipynb` you need a Temp folder which has all the models (Doc2Vec, Word2Vec, Lda etc.) required to run.
+You can collect the folder from mentor and place it in this foler.**